Espey Manufacturing & Electronics Corp. (NYSEAMERICAN:ESP) Short Interest Update

 Espey Manufacturing & Electronics Corp.
-(NYSEAMERICAN:ESP) was the recipient of a large decrease in short interest in the month of February.
-As of February 28th, there was short interest totalling 200 shares, a decrease of 66.7% from the February 13th total of 600 shares.
-Currently, 0.0% of the company’s stock are short sold.
-Based on an average daily volume of 2,200 shares, the short-interest ratio is presently 0.1 days.
+(NYSEAMERICAN:ESP) was the recipient of a significant drop in short interest in February.
+As of February 28th, there was short interest totalling 200 shares, a drop of 66.7% from the February 13th total of 600 shares.
+Currently, 0.0% of the shares of the stock are short sold.
+Based on an average daily trading volume, of 2,200 shares, the short-interest ratio is currently 0.1 days.

 A hedge fund recently raised its stake in Espey Manufacturing & Electronics stock.
-California Public Employees Retirement System increased its stake in Espey Manufacturing & Electronics Corp.
-(NYSEAMERICAN:ESP) by 5.9% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 18,039 shares of the company’s stock after purchasing an additional 1,000 shares during the period.
-California Public Employees Retirement System owned approximately 0.75% of Espey Manufacturing & Electronics worth $428,000 as of its most recent filing with the Securities and Exchange Commission.
+California Public Employees Retirement System grew its holdings in shares of Espey Manufacturing & Electronics Corp.
+(NYSEAMERICAN:ESP) by 5.9% in the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 18,039 shares of the company’s stock after acquiring an additional 1,000 shares during the period.
+California Public Employees Retirement System owned about 0.75% of Espey Manufacturing & Electronics worth $428,000 as of its most recent SEC filing.

+Separately, TheStreet downgraded shares of Espey Manufacturing & Electronics from a “b-” rating to a “c” rating in a research note on Wednesday, December 4th.

-Espey Manufacturing & Electronics (NYSEAMERICAN:ESP) last announced its earnings results on Thursday, February 13th.
-The company reported $0.10 earnings per share for the quarter.
-The company had revenue of $7.29 million during the quarter.
+Espey Manufacturing & Electronics (NYSEAMERICAN:ESP) last released its quarterly earnings results on Thursday, February 13th.
+The company reported $0.10 earnings per share (EPS) for the quarter.
+The business had revenue of $7.29 million for the quarter.

-The business also recently announced a quarterly dividend, which will be paid on Monday, March 30th.
-Investors of record on Tuesday, March 24th will be paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a yield of 5.57%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, March 30th.
+Stockholders of record on Tuesday, March 24th will be paid a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 5.57%.
 The ex-dividend date is Monday, March 23rd.

-Separately, TheStreet lowered shares of Espey Manufacturing & Electronics from a “b-” rating to a “c” rating in a research note on Wednesday, December 4th.

 About Espey Manufacturing & Electronics